feroult/yawp-site/guides/api/shields.md

 ---
 # Shields

-With Shields it is possible to provide security to your endoint APIs.
+With Shields it is possible to provide security to your [endpoint APIs](/guides/api/models).
 It works like a firewall  white list where you can specify what is allowed.
 To create a simple Shield, just extend the Shield class for your endpoint:

 ~~~ java
 public class PersonShield extends Shield<Person> {